Great Naktong Offensive: Nam River

 By midafternoon, Kean felt that the situation was so dangerous that he ordered the 2nd Battalion, 27th Infantry Regiment, to attack behind the 35th Infantry.
 A large part of the division artillery was under direct KPA infantry attack.
 During the morning hours of September 1, when the KPA 7th Division troops had attacked, the first US unit they encountered was G Company, 35th Infantry, at the north shoulder of the gap.
 While some KPA units peeled off to attack G Company, others continued on and engaged E Company, 2 mi downstream from it, and still others attacked scattered units of F Company all the way to its 1st Platoon, which guarded the Namji-ri bridge.
 There, at the extreme right flank of the 25th Division, this platoon drove off a KPA force after a fierce fight.
-By September 2, E Company in a heavy battle had destroyed most of a North Korean battalion.
+By September 2, E Company in a heavy battle had destroyed most of a KPA battalion.

 Bitter, confused fighting continued behind the 35th Infantry's line for the next week.
 Battalions, companies, and platoons, cut off and isolated, fought independently of higher control and help except for airdrops which supplied many of them.
 Airdrops also supplied relief forces trying to reach the front-line units.
 Tanks and armored cars drove to the isolated units with supplies of food and ammunition and carried back critically wounded on the return trips.
 In general, the 35th Infantry fought in its original battle line positions, while at first one battalion, and later two battalions, of the 27th Infantry fought toward it through the estimated 3,000 KPA operating in its rear areas.

 Although the 25th Division generally was under much less pressure after 5 September, there were still severe local attacks.
 Heavy rains caused the Nam and Naktong Rivers to rise on 8 and 9 September, reducing the danger of new crossings.
 However, KPA attacks against 2nd Battalion, 35th Infantry occurred nightly.
 The approaches to the Namji-ri bridge, one of their key targets to protect were mined.
 At one time there were about 100 KPA dead lying in that area.
 From September 9 to 16, there were limited attacks on the 35th Infantry's front but most of the KPA's momentum had been broken and they could not muster strong attacks against the regiment again.